What is Further Mathematics?

 By also studying Further Maths, the extra depth and breadth of modules you study will give better preparation for degrees in Mathematics, Engineering or Physics.
 Studying Further Mathematics is seen as an indication of high academic aptitude which is often essential when making applications to certain courses and universities.
 It is also considered to be a facilitating subject by the Russell Group of universities.

-For AS Further Maths you must have at least a grade A (preferably an A*) in GCSE Maths (at the higher tier).
-You must also do AS Maths and like Maths lots!
+For A-level Further Maths you must have at least a Grade 7 (preferably Grade 8 or 9) in GCSE Maths (at the higher tier).
+You must also do A-level Maths.